davidwdraper/EFFV2/SOP.md

 ## 17. Shared meta

 - All unions, types, enums, structs, etc., that span multiple files, belong in their own shared file in shared/src/base/app

+## 18. Unsolicited Change

+- NEVER make change to files other than what has been explicitly agreed to.